kevinvollmar/NFL_Betting/README.md

 # NFL_Betting
-Learning how to properly use GitHub
+Learning how to use Python to analyze data